HCL-TECH-SOFTWARE/domino-keep-docs/docs/extendingkeep/index.md

 ## Extending KEEP (Follow the yellow brick road!)

-KEEP is designed with extensibity in mind.
+KEEP is designed with extensibility in mind.
 To extend KEEP, you should be familiar with Java8, [Maven](https://maven.apache.org), [Eclipse Vert.x](https://vertx.io), [DominoJNX](../howkeepworks/dominojnx/index), as well as our principles:

 ### Principles